escamoteur/get_it_mixin/README.md

 In the example above you see that the handler function receives the value that is returned from the select delegate (`(Model x) => x.name`), as well as a `cancel` function that the handler can call to cancel registration at any time.

-As with `watch` calls, all registered handlers are cleaned up when the widget is destroyed!
+As with `watch` calls, all `registerHandler` calls are cleaned up when the Widget is destroyed.

 # Rules